will62794/tla-web/README.md

 # TLA+ Web Explorer

 This is a web-based interface for exploring and sharing TLA+ specifications.
-The motivation is to have a better way to quickly interact with a TLA+ spec and easily share results.
-For example, having a way to share counterexample traces in a convenient, portable, and repeatable manner.
+The motivation is to have a better way to quickly interact with a TLA+ spec and easily share results e.g., having a way to share counterexample traces in a convenient, portable, and repeatable manner.

 A live version of the tool is currently hosted [here](https://will62794.github.io/tla-web/#!/home), and here are some example specs to try out: